9 Business Capability Examples: Modeling an Organization Successfully

 How Can an Organization Identify its Business Capabilities?

-An organization can identify its business capabilities by mapping out what it does, not how the activities are done.
-This abstraction is important to reflect the true core model of the business.
-This ensures the model will be relevant in the long term regardless of changes in technology or processes.
+A business capability map can help an organization identify what it does, not how the activities are done.
+This abstraction is important to reflect the true core model of the business, ensuring the model will be relevant in the long term regardless of changes in technology or processes.

 Can Business Capabilities Change Over Time?